Looking Beneath Behaviour

 Behaviour is often a reflection of something deeper—the “why” beneath the anxiety, emotional overwhelm or learning challenges.

-When we begin to understand that, things can start to make more sense.
+When we are able to “tune in” to what our children’s behaviour really means, things can start to make more sense.

 I believe that behaviour is a form of communication—a child’s way of letting us know they need support.